Native aquatic plants are essential to healthy lakes

 - Cleaner Water – Aquatic plants can soak up pollutants from contaminated water.
 They also out-compete algae for limited nutrients reducing potentially harmful algae blooms.

-Invasive Aquatic Plants - A threat to lakes
+Invasive Aquatic Plants - A Threat to Our Lakes

-While native plants are important parts of lakes, you may have heard about problematic invasive plants, such as Eurasian watermilfoil.
-These plants are not native to this area and do not have natural controls.
-They are considered noxious weeds that can be harmful to lakes by:
+While native plants are important parts of lakes, you may have heard of problematic invasive plants such as Eurasian watermilfoil.
+These invasive plants are non natives that are overtaking local lakes and are harmful as they:

-- Spreading aggressively forming dense mats of vegetation
+- Spread aggressively and form dense mats of vegetation

-- Crowding out and replacing beneficial native plants
+- Crowd out and replace beneficial native plants

 - Harm fish and other aquatic life

 Once lakes become infested with invasive plants, it is extremely costly to control them and nearly impossible to eradicate them.
-The best strategy is to prevent them -you can help by making sure you Clean, drain, and dry your boat before you launch and when you leave a leave a lake making sure you remove all plant fragments.
+The best strategy is to prevent them.
+Since most plants are brought in by boats, you can help by making sure you Clean, drain, and dry your boat before you launch and make sure you remove all plant fragments before you leave a lake.
+To prevent new infestations you should also avoid planting aquatic plants in the lake or dumping aquariums in lakes and streams.

 Aquatic Plant ControlSome landowners think they are helping the lake by removing aquatic plants in the water and along the shoreline.
 While intentions may be good, removing native aquatic plants is actually harmful to lake health.
 Native plants should be left undisturbed.
 However, if you are dealing with an infestation of an invasive plant species or if densely growing native plants are preventing you from swimming or using your boat, there are some control options.